 It should not be overlooked that Aikido is simply a great way to meet like minded people and there is a great feeling of camaraderie amongst the Aikido community.

 What can you bring to Aikido?

 We prefer not to impose a description of who Aikido is suitable for.
-Such an approach would be narrow and limiting in scope.

 Each individual is unique.
 Each person has different reasons to start Aikido training.
 Each person brings their own personality and attributes to Sankaku Aikido classes.
 And that is what we want to see.

 Aikido evolves and is enriched by the variety of people who practice it.